orthanc-mirrors/orthanc-book/Sphinx/source/faq/dicom-tls.rst

 .. highlight:: text

-It is then possible to trigger a secure C-GET SCU request from DCMTK to Orthanc as follows::
+It is then possible to trigger a secure C-ECHO SCU request from DCMTK to Orthanc as follows::

   $ echoscu -v -aet DCMTK localhost 4242 +tls dcmtk.key dcmtk.crt +cf orthanc.crt